This help document describes the Phenotypes section of an Allele Detail report and answers the following questions:

 What should appear in the Source row?

 When one of the genotypes has data from one of the high-throughput phenotyping projects, the curation source is displayed for all genotypes.
 WTSI (Wellcome Trust Sanger Institute) and EuPh (Europhenome Mouse Phenotyping Resource) are examples.
-When two sources are displayed in a column heading, such as IMPC-WTSI, the first one (in this case, the International Mouse Phenotyping Center) is the Data Interpretation Center and the second one is the Phenotyping Center that generated the data.
+When two sources are displayed in a column heading, such as IMPC-WTSI, the first one (in this case, the International Mouse Phenotyping Center) is the Data Interpretation Center and the second one is the Phenotyping Center (in this case the Welcome Trust Sanger Institute) that generated the data.
 The Interpretation Center decides whether the measured trait is significantly different from normal and assigns the appropriate phenotype terms.
 When only one high-throughput phenotyping project is given, the source generated the data and made the interpretations.
 If the Source row is missing, MGI is the curation source.

 What should appear on the Affected Systems list?
 How is it sorted?